Anuken/Mindustry/README.md

 - pyratite: damage: (no changes); splashdamage: 45 -> 32; splashDamageRadius: 2.5 -> 5.5
 - surgeAlloy: damage: 18 -> 15; splashDamageRadius: 3.1 -> 3.2

 (Nerfing swarmer to not be a meta.
 Swarmer feels very strong turret which can be useful even against T5 (and insane for reactive damage spam).
-I thinking I could overbuff range for pyratite and blast, so probably it can be removed (should be discussed))
+I thinking I could overbuff splashDamageRadius for pyratite and blast, so probably it can be nerfed (should be discussed).
+Also decreased blast splashDamage (becuase cryo + swarmer feels overpowered))

 ### Salvo